zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-python/README.md

 Carry out the following steps in order:

-1. Create an intial Python kata set-up as described [here](https://github.com/zhendrikse/tdd/tree/master/cookiecutter).
+1. Create an initial Python kata set-up as described [here](https://github.com/zhendrikse/tdd/tree/master/cookiecutter).
    Choose 'n' when prompted for the rSpec syntax.
 The code coverage is optional.
 2. Remove the `.py` files in the `src` and `test` directories, but leave the